dbt-labs/jaffle-shop/README.md

    ![Click 'Use this template'](/.github/static/use-template.gif)
    </details>

 2. Follow the steps to create a new repository.
-You can choose to only copy the `main` branch for simplicity, or take advantage of the Write-Audit-Publish (WAP) flow we use to maintain the project and copy all branches (which will include `main` and `staging`.
+You can choose to only copy the `main` branch for simplicity, or take advantage of the Write-Audit-Publish (WAP) flow we use to maintain the project and copy all branches (which will include `main` and `staging` along with any active feature branches).
+Either option is fine!

 > [!TIP]
 > In a setup that follows a WAP flow, you have a `main` branch that serves production data (like downstream dashboards) and is tied to a Production Environment in dbt Cloud, and a `staging` branch that serves a clone of that data and is tied to a Staging Environment in dbt Cloud.
 You then branch off of `staging` to add new features or fix bugs, and merge back into `staging` when you're done.
 When you're ready to deploy to production, you merge `staging` into `main`.
 Staging is meant to be more-or-less a mirror of production, but safe to test breaking changes, so you can verify changes in a production-like environment before deploying them fully.
 You _write_ to `staging`, _audit_ in `staging`, and _publish_ to `main`.

-## Platform setup
+## 🏗️ Platform setup

+1. Create a logical database in your data warehouse for the Jaffle Shop project.
+We recommend using the name `jaffle_shop` for consistency with the project.
+This looks different on different platforms (for instance on BigQuery this constitutes creating a new _project_, on Snowflake this is achieved via `create database jaffle_shop;`, and if you're running Postgres locally you can probably skip this).
+If you're not sure how to do this, we recommend checking out the [Quickstart Guide for your data platform in the dbt Docs](https://docs.getdbt.com/guides).

-1. Set up a dbt Cloud account (if you don't have one already, if you do, just create a new project) and follow Step 4 in the [Quickstart instructions for your data platform](https://docs.getdbt.com/quickstarts), to connect your platform to dbt Cloud.
+2. Set up a dbt Cloud account (if you don't have one already, if you do, just create a new project) and follow Step 4 in the [Quickstart Guide for your data platform](https://docs.getdbt.com/guides), to connect your platform to dbt Cloud.

-2. Choose the repo you created in Step 1 of the **Create new repo from template** section as the repository for your dbt Project's codebase.
+3. Choose the repo you created in Step 1 of the **Create new repo from template** section as the repository for your dbt Project's codebase.

 <img width="500" alt="Screenshot 2024-04-09 at 7 45 50 PM" src="https://github.com/dbt-labs/jaffle-shop/assets/91998347/daac5bbc-097c-4d57-9628-0c85d348e4a4">

+### 🏁 Checkpoint

+The following should now be done:

+- dbt Cloud connected to your warehouse
+- Your copy of this repo set up as the codebase
+- dbt Cloud and the codebase pointed at a fresh database or project in your warehouse to work in

+You're now ready to start developing with dbt Cloud!
+Choose a path below (either the [dbt Cloud IDE](<#dbt-cloud-ide-(most-beginner-friendly)>) or the [Cloud CLI](<#dbt-cloud-cli-(if-you-prefer-to-work-locally)>) to get started.

-### dbt Cloud IDE (most beginner friendly)
+### 😶‍🌫️ dbt Cloud IDE (most beginner friendly)

 1. Click `Develop` in the dbt Cloud nav bar.
 You should be prompted to run a `dbt deps`, which you should do.